 Purple shampoo cannot chemically alter the color of your hair; therefore, it can’t lighten it.
 It doesn’t make blonde hair lighter — that’s just an illusion brought about by the “cooling” effect of purple tones.
 Here’s a visualization.
 Remember your crisp, white high school uniform that turns just a teeny bit yellow with every wash?
 Certain detergents with blue pigments introduce a cool tone to yellowing whites.
 They don’t necessarily lighten them, but we associate these bluish tones with freshness and newness, hence the perceived lightening.

-If you have bleached hair or if your hair color is prone to brassiness, consider adding purple shampoo and conditioner to your haircare routine.
+If you have bleached hair or if your hair color is prone to brassiness, consider adding purple shampoo for colored hair to your routine.
 Since its effects only last for one wash, using it regularly is the key to getting the best results.
 Once a week, leave it on longer to let the pigments soak into each strand.
 You’ll have brilliant blonde hair in no time.